digitalblossom/alternative-frontends/README.md

    - [x] Self-Hostable | [Guide](https://yunohost.org/en/install)

 ___
+<sup>**Legal addendum**</sup>

 <sup>This repository is not affiliated with any of the mentioned companies.
 Trademarks belong to their respective owners.
 YouTube is a trademark of Google LLC.
 YouTube Music is a trademark of Google LLC.
 Google is a trademark of Google LLC.
 Reddit is a trademark of Reddit Inc. Twitter is a trademark of Twitter Inc. Imgur is a trademark of Imgur LLC.
 Instagram is a trademark of Meta Platforms.
 Medium is a trademark of A Medium Corporation.
-Tiktok is a trademark of Bytedance Ltd. IMDb is a trademark of IMDb.com, Inc. Odysee is a trademark of Odysee, Inc. Quora is a trademark of Quora Inc.</sup>
+Tiktok is a trademark of Bytedance Ltd. IMDb is a trademark of IMDb.com, Inc. Odysee is a trademark of Odysee, Inc. Quora is a trademark of Quora Inc. XVIDEOS is a trademark of WEBGROUP CZECH REPUBLIC, A.S.</sup>

+<sup> The creators of this repository assume no liability for the accuracy and timeliness of any information provided above.
+Trademark owner information was researched to the best of the author's knowledge at the time of curation and may be outdated or incorrect.</sup>